howardbdev/rails-project-manager/spec-js.md

   -> Project quick view from user show renders project view from API endpoint  via AMS JSON backend

-- [ ] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
+- [x] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.

+  -> User and Project indexes now available as quick views from user profile page using AMS JSON backend API

 - [x] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.

   -> Project has many notes and workers